Fayetteville council panel discusses shutting off water for violators of short-term rental rules

 Council member Holly Hertzberg said she wanted the full council to adopt the rule about shutting off water service soon.
 Otherwise the cap should be raised to a higher number, she said.

-City staff agreed to present a written draft of the proposed rules at the next committee meeting.
+City staff agreed to present a written draft of the proposed rules at the next meeting.